humm-devadmin/hummdocs/docs/platforms/cubecart.md

-# Setting up Humm on a CubeCart Store
+# Setting up humm on a CubeCart Store

-This document outlines the steps needed to install Humm on your CubeCart Store.
+This document outlines the steps needed to install humm on your CubeCart Store.

 <div class="panel">
-  At the time of writing this article, Humm was developed and tested against CubeCart version <code>6.1.1</code>, although the plugin should be compatible with other CubeCart versions.
+  At the time of writing this article, humm was developed and tested against CubeCart version <code>6.1.1</code>, although the plugin should be compatible with other CubeCart versions.
 If you encounter any issues, please contact us to resolve them as soon as possible.
 </div>

-## Installing Humm
+## Installing humm

 <div class="panel">
   You will need a <b>Merchant ID</b> and <b>API Key</b> before continuing with the installation procedure.
 They are required to uniquely identify the Merchant and provide a secure link.
 If you don't have either of these, please contact <a href="mailto:support@%domain%">support@%domain%</a>